sindresorhus/caprine/readme.md

 On *macOS*, you can toggle the window vibrancy effect in the `View` menu.

 <img src="media/screenshot-vibrancy.jpg" width="1165">

+### Custom styles

+You can also add custom styles to Caprine.
+Open config in menu with `Custom Styles` option and edit the css file.
+Once you're done just save the file in and restart Caprine.
+Your changes will be applied.

 ### Hide last seen / typing indicator